The Vermont Statutes Online

 (b) In addition to those powers, duties, and responsibilities imposed by law, water and sewer commissioners shall:

-(i) Establish, regulate, control, and determine assessments for the benefit of property located within and without the Town which is provided street lighting;
+(1) establish, regulate, control, and determine assessments for the benefit of property located within and without the Town that is provided street lighting;

 - Subchapter 008: TOWN MEETING